jgrss/geowombat/paper/paper.md

 Several Python packages address parts of the geospatial raster workflow.
 Rioxarray [@rioxarray] adds rasterio-backed I/O and CRS-aware operations to xarray but no remote sensing-specific functionality such as vegetation indices, QA masking, or classification.
 Google Earth Engine [@gorelick2017google] processes global archives in the cloud but is proprietary, requires connectivity, and limits control over computation; Xee [@xee] bridges it to xarray but inherits those constraints.
 Open Data Cube [@odc] indexes analysis-ready data but requires infrastructure setup and ingestion, and Raster Vision [@rv] targets deep learning alone rather than the broader workflow.

-Other contemporary packages overlap parts of GeoWombat's scope but remain in-memory and single-focus. scikit-eo [@tarazona2024scikiteo] supplies ready-made analysis algorithms: classification with calibration and accuracy assessment, spectral mixture analysis, image fusion, atmospheric correction, and a U-Net segmenter; without cloud access or out-of-core scaling.
+Other contemporary packages overlap parts of GeoWombat's scope but remain in-memory and single-focus. scikit-eo [@tarazona2024scikiteo] supplies ready-made analysis algorithms: classification with calibration and accuracy assessment, spectral mixture analysis, image fusion, atmospheric correction, and a U-Net segmenter, but it offers neither cloud data access nor out-of-core scaling.
 EarthPy [@wasser2019earthpy] provides education-oriented utilities for stacking, masking, and plotting raster and vector data, omitting radiometry, classification, and large-dataset processing. rastereasy [@corpetti2025rastereasy] wraps I/O, resampling, reprojection, filtering, and light machine learning behind a NumPy-like Geoimage object, but loads whole images into memory.

 GeoWombat differentiates itself by offering a comprehensive, local-first toolkit that spans the full analysis chain, from data access through modeling, within a single API.
 Its context manager pattern for on-the-fly reprojection and alignment, built-in sensor profiles for automatic band naming and scaling, and tight integration with scikit-learn pipelines and PyTorch models provide a uniquely cohesive workflow, while Dask-backed lazy evaluation runs the same code from a single tile to continental mosaics, a combination the tools above do not individually replicate.